 I’ve ordered a few tops from this brand (Superdown) recently and have been pleasantly surprised, and I felt the same way about their jeans.
 The price point is great ($66), and they are ultra high-waisted with destroyed areas on the knees.
 They also have a narrow ankle so they are great with booties, and are narrow enough to tuck into boots.
 Overall, I am a big fan of these jeans and you really can’t beat the price point.
 These fit true to size, I’m wearing a 28.

 Good American $168 So I’d seen a lot of of girls wearing this brand but I didn’t try it myself until recently because I have to admit, I was curious if they are really as good as people say!
 Verdict: IMO, so far they are worth the investment.
 I will say, these jeans fit like a glove and they are actually pretty soft and have a good amount of stretch to them for being denim that is so form fitting.
 My first impression when trying these on was–wow, these are really soft!
 And I don’t feel like that is something that people usually say about denim.
 But for a pair of jeans that are surprisingly comfortable.
-I tired on both their good legs and good waist jeans, and I ended up liking how the good legs fit me better.
-Both were flattering but the good legs fit my body type better IMO.
+I tried on both their good legs and good waist jeans, and ended up getting one pair of each.
+The good legs Fit TTS and I’d size down in the good waist!

 Okay, so my overall denim takeaways